Hits Radio Liverpool

-Radio City is an Independent Local Radio station based in Liverpool, England, owned and operated by Bauer as part of the Hits Radio network.
+Hits Radio Liverpool, formerly Radio City, is an Independent Local Radio station, owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
 It broadcasts to Merseyside, Cheshire and parts of north Wales.

-As of December 2022, the station has a weekly audience of 303,000 listeners according to RAJAR.
+As of March 2025, the station has a weekly audience of 260,000 listeners according to RAJAR.

 History

+Launch and early years

-After the introduction of the Sound Broadcasting Act in 1972 which allowed the legal operation of commercial radio in the UK, in 1974, Radio City (Sound of Merseyside) Ltd won the contract to broadcast the Independent Local Radio station for Liverpool and its surrounding areas, with studios originally based in Stanley Street in Liverpool City Centre.
+After the introduction of the Sound Broadcasting Act 1972 which allowed the legal operation of commercial radio in the UK, in 1974, Radio City (Sound of Merseyside) Ltd won the contract to broadcast the Independent Local Radio station for Liverpool and its surrounding areas, with studios originally based in Stanley Street in Liverpool City Centre.